-Occu se Number: HEV0870 pational Completion Point: A Care Worker 1 - 150 Hours - SOC Code 39-9011 03.20 Identify and describe components of a playground safety checklist.
+Occu se Number: HEV0870 pational Completion Point: A Care Worker 1 - 150 Hours - SOC Code 39-9011 Cillia 03.19 Summarize best practices within the center to conserve environmental resources.
+03.20 Identify and describe components of a playground safety checklist.
 04.0 Plan food service and nutrition education.
 The student will be able to: 04.01 Identify the nutritional needs of infants through school age children (birth through age eight).
 04.02 Identify and plan nutritious snacks and meals for infants through school age children (birth through age eight).
 04.03 Describe safe and sanitary food service habits in assisting with mealtime routines.
 04.04 Identify foods that are potentially dangerous for young children's consumption.
 04.05 Describe how to encourage positive food choices and good eating habits for toddlers through school age children.
 04.06 Use United States Department of Agriculture (USDA) current guidelines as a tool for planning nutritious meals.
 04.07 Identify guidelines for purchasing, receiving, storing, and safety of foods as defined in Department of Children and Families administrative rule, 65C-22.
 04.08 Recognize age appropriate nutrition education activities.
 05.0 Identify and describe the procedures for reporting child abuse and neglect in accordance with state regulations.
 The student will be able to: 05.01 Describe physical abuse, physical neglect, sexual abuse, and emotional abuse as defined by Florida law.
 05.02 Discuss the data regarding statistics as they pertain to child abuse at state and national levels.
 05.03 Identify the most common physical and behavioral indicators of physical abuse, sexual abuse, emotional abuse and neglect.
 05.04 Identify the factors, multiple forces, and most common risk-factors for child abuse and neglect.
 05.05 Identify the characteristics of abusers.
 05.06 Identify the impacts and effects of child abuse and neglect.
 05.07 Describe the legal requirement and protection provided to child care workers in reporting suspected child abuse and neglect according to Florida law (ie. Mandatory reporting, etc.).
 05.08 Identify state and local guidelines and procedures for reporting child abuse and neglect.
-05.09 Identify the necessary information for completing a mock report of child abuse and neglect and how to submit the report.